nb963/data-visualizer/README.md

 # Testing

-This project was tested by testing all the indvidual functions on the browswer and providing new data points to visualize.
+This project was tested by testing all the indvidual functions on the browser and providing new data points to visualize.
 These yielded expected results.